Canners and Canning Methods that are Not Recommended

 The open-kettle method involves placing hot food in jars and sealing with no further heat treatment.
-This method is NOT recommended for home canning because the amount of heat applied may not be sufficient to destroy bacteria and the product may spoil quickly or cause llness when consumed.
+This method is not recommended for home canning because the amount of heat applied may not be sufficient to destroy bacteria and the product may spoil quickly or cause illness when consumed.

 Micro-Dome Food Preserver

 Micro-Dome Food Preserver Recalled Washington, DC--The U.S. Consumer Product Safety Commission (CPSC) in cooperation with Micro-Dome of San Ramon, CA, has warned consumers of certain safety hazards associated with the use of the "Micro-Dome Food Preserver" manufactured by Micro-Dome and sold and distributed to consumers after August 1987.
 The CPSC has also urged consumers to destroy all food that has been preserved using a Micro-Dome Food Preserver

 Processing canned foods during a dishwasher cycle can be dangerous.
 The temperature of the water during the cleaning and rinsing cycle is far below that required to kill harmful microorganisms.
 Thus the product will be under-processed and unsafe to eat.